google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 	`hmackey` must be able to be used to calculate the HMAC value as present in the certificate.

+## Chaff Requests

+It may be possible for a server operator or network observer to glean information about client's communicating with the server.
+To minimize this, the exposure service supports chaff (fake) requests. **Your client should send regular chaff requests.** To send a chaff request:

+1. Create a real request with a real request body.

+1. Set the `X-Chaff` header on the request.

+1. Receive and **discard** the response. **Do not process the response!**

 ## Server Access Configuration

 In order for your application to publish keys to the server, the server